infinum/design-handbook/Team/Culture.md

 Every time someone from the team has a birthday, the rest of the design team gathers in a private Slack channel and spends restless days and nights in search of the perfect gift.
 For each birthday, a birthday manager is assigned - their job is to keep things going and motivate others to brainstorm until we choose a gift.
 They also make sure that the present is bought and delivered on time.
 So, a birthday manager makes sure that:

-- 💬 facilitate brainstorming to come up with present ideas
+- 💬 come up with present ideas
-- 🛍 purchase the gift
+- 🎁 purchase the gift
-- 🎁 gift-wrapping and birthday card
 - ⏱ make sure the gift is on time

 The budget is usually 40 kunas multiplied by the number of people pitching in.
 Of course, you can give more or less; it's all about agreement.
 Oh, and don't forget to upload birthday photos to our 🗝 [scrapbook folder](https://drive.google.com/drive/folders/1LvWpKhQhtg4zaJybv5-GY9CiKTl2mWsN?usp=sharing)).